ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     those tools from working properly.
 Do not confound search terms with remarks.
--   Do NOT include non-equivalent information, such as island “subgroups” or alternate spellings of “parent” geography (country, state, etc.) data in search terms.
+-   Do NOT include non-equivalent information, such as island "subgroups" or alternate spellings of "parent" geography (country, state, etc.) data in search terms.
 -   Use remarks to describe remarkable things about the geography itself, such as when the named place existed or how it differs from